Israel-Carneiro/stats-preview-card/README.md

 Thanks for checking out my front-end project.

-I am constantly improve my HTML and CSS skills to do more like this.
+I am constantly improve my HTML and CSS skills to do more projects like this.

 ## The Project Meaning